 EDAD 7400.
 FOUNDATIONS OF HIGHER EDUCATION.
 (3) This course serves as an introduction to the historical, sociological, philosophical, and cultural foundations of higher education.
 Theoretical and methodological perspectives on inquiry in higher education as both a field of study and an arena for professional practice will also be explored.
+To be taken in the first semester of the program.

 EDAD 7410.
 DIVERSITY AND HIGHER EDUCATION.
 (3) Diversity and Higher Education examines issues of diversity in colleges and universities from varied perspectives, including institutional; pedagogical; methodological; gender, race/ethnicity and class; and policy.
+To be taken in the first semester of the program.

 EDAD 7420.
-CURRICULUM, STUDENTS, AND FACULTY IN HIGHER ED-UCATION.
+CURRICULUM, STUDENTS, AND FACULTY IN HIGHER EDUCATION.
 (3) Curriculum, Students, and Faculty in Higher Education examines the nature and characteristics of resources including the American college student, the professional, the curriculum as well as the co-curriculum.
 National data sources and professional literature will be used.
 Policy, services, procedures, and rights in the systems of higher education will be examined.
+To be taken in the third semester concurrently with EDAD 5180 and EDAD 6170.

 EDAD 7430.
 SEMINAR IN HIGHER EDUCATION.
 (3) Seminar in Higher Education focuses on advanced understanding of scholarship and professional practice in the field of higher education.
 Students review literature and develop text and presentations based on their inquiries of the literature.

-All other required courses with a higher education focus are pre-requisites as well as approval of the instructor.
+All other required courses with a higher education focus are prerequisites as well as approval of the instructor.
+To be taken in the sixth semester of the program, concurrently with EDAD 7550 and EDAD 7442.